Last Updated on December 7, 2023 by Sharon Advik

-When selecting a camera for a particular imaging application, the degree to which the camera can interact with its surroundings may be significant.
+When selecting a camera for a particular imaging application, the degree to which it can interact with its surroundings may be significant.

 The Canon R and the R6 are both recent versions currently available.

-Since neither had a direct predecessor, they may serve as the starting point for new Canon camera lines.
+Since neither had a direct predecessor, they may be the starting point for new Canon camera lines.

 With built-in wireless (Wi-Fi) connectivity (802.11b/g/n + Bluetooth), the Canon R6 and Cannon R let you transfer photographs to compatible devices without a physical connection.

-The Canon R6 and R Bluetooth connectivity feature help sync with other Bluetooth-enabled devices.
+The Canon R6 and R Bluetooth connectivity feature helps sync with other Bluetooth-enabled devices.

 Using our smartphone as a remote to operate our R6 and R is another function we adore.

-You can change the camera’s settings, push the shutter, check the LCD screen, and transfer files using a remote-control app.
+Using a remote-control app, you can change the camera’s settings, push the shutter, check the LCD screen, and transfer files.

-R6 and R can be connected to compatible devices using either their HDMI or USB ports.
+R6 and R can be connected to compatible devices using their HDMI or USB ports.

 Additionally, the Canon R6 has USB charging capabilities that enable you to power your camera without removing the battery using a USB cable.